 Veganism is simply about having empathy and compassion for others.

-Because I’ve never been a mother, I won’t claim to understand the profound bond between a mother and her newborn.
-But how can human mothers support the heartless separation of non-human mothers from their babies?
-If you are a mother who consumes bacon, eggs, cheese, steak, chicken, ice cream, or any product that contains the flesh or bodily secretions of animals, then you should know how these babies and mothers suffer while being exploited and waiting to be slaughtered, to create and become your food.
-Please think about these mothers and babies who suffer so much, for nothing more than taste pleasure, convenience, and other trivial gratifications.
+Human mothers know how profound the bond is between them and their newborns.
+So how can human mothers support the heartless separation of non-human mothers from their babies?
+If you are a mother who consumes bacon, eggs, cheese, steak, chicken, ice cream, or any product that contains the flesh or bodily secretions of animals, then you should know what these babies and mothers experience in order to create and become your food.
+Please think about these mothers and babies who needlessly suffer and die for nothing more than taste pleasure, convenience, habit, and other trivial reasons.

-Chickens, pigs, cows, turkeys and other animals who are exploited and slaughtered for human food, are emotional beings with the capacity to love, and they have central nervous systems, which means that they have the capacity feel pain.
-These animals seek attention and affection, bond with other animals, feel emotions, and want to live——just like you and your babies, and your mother!
-There is no biological or nutritional necessity for humans to eat flesh, organs, or bodily secretions in order to be healthy and happy.
-Please think about what these mothers and babies endure, and ask yourself if paying for this kind of horrific treatment is compassionate, ethical...and who you really are.
+Chickens, pigs, cows, turkeys and other animals who are exploited and slaughtered for human food are emotional beings with the capacity to love, and they have central nervous systems, which means that they have the capacity feel pain.
+These animals seek attention and affection, bond with other animals, have emotions, and want to live—just like you and your babies, and your mother!
+There is no biological or nutritional necessity for humans to consume flesh, organs, or bodily secretions in order to be healthy and happy.
+Please think about what these mothers and babies endure, and ask yourself if paying for what happens to them is compassionate, ethical...and consistent with who you really are.

 WHAT HAPPENS TO CHICKS?